Chart Color Schemes

 Recent residential development output has been above average within Toowong when compared nationally

 Toowong has recorded approximately 151 residential properties granted approval each year over the past five financial years, totalling 755 homes.
-As of FY26, 12 approvals have been recorded.
-On average, 1.4 new residents per year per dwelling constructed were recorded between FY21 and FY25.
-However, recent data shows this has increased to 10.3 people per dwelling over the past two financial years.
-New properties are constructed at an average expected construction cost value of $535,000.
+As of FY26, 15 approvals have been recorded.
+On average, 1.4 new residents per dwelling were constructed annually between FY21 and FY25.
+However, this figure increased to 10.3 people per dwelling over the past two financial years, reflecting Toowong's growing popularity.
+The average construction value of new properties is $535,000, indicating a focus on the premium market.

-Population forecasts indicate Toowong will gain 3,502 residents through to 2041.
+Population forecasts indicate Toowong will gain 3,502 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development